What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 Cardrona Treble Cone

-・All guests must have a lift pass (MyPass card) purchased in advance online
+- All guests must have a lift pass (MyPass card) purchased online in advance.

-・MyPass card must have updated contact information registered
+- MyPass cards must have updated contact information registered.

-・Ski from your car / Use your car as a shelter in bad weather.
-Use your car even when taking a break or having lunch
+- Ski from your car / Use your car as a shelter in case of bad weather.
+You can also take breaks or have lunch in your car. -

-・Maintain a distance of 1m when queuing for the lift.
-People who live together under the same roof (same bubble) do not need to leave any space between them etc.
+Maintain a distance of 1 meter in lift queues.
+People living under the same roof (same bubble) do not need to leave space between them.

 Coronet Peak